VASELINE, ointment, 100 g, tube/jar

 Specifications

-Petroleum jelly (also called petrolatum) is a mixture of mineral oils and waxes, which form a semisolid jelly-like substance.
+Petroleum jelly (also known as petrolatum) is a mixture of mineral oils and waxes that create a semisolid, jelly-like substance.

 Quality Standards Comment